Detroit/Hamtramck Assembly: Dodge (1911–1980)

 The Dodge Factory, or "Dodge Main" as it became known, occupied 67 acre on the edge of the village of Hamtramck, which is surrounded by the city of Detroit.
 Plant 4, on Conant Avenue, was separated only from the main plant structures by a railroad right-of-way, which was also the boundary line between the two cities.
 The plant started off as just a few buildings but it grew rapidly as needed, where it ended up as 35 separate buildings, to include a foundry, before it was demolished.
-The original plant was designed by noted industrial designer and architect Albert Kahn Associates but were replaced in 1912 by the architectural firm of Smith, Hinchman & Grylls, due to a disagreement with the Dodge brothers.
+The original plant was designed by noted industrial designer and architect Albert Kahn Associates but was replaced in 1912 by the architectural firm of Smith, Hinchman & Grylls, due to a disagreement with the Dodge brothers.
 Reflecting an engineering philosophy the brothers shared, the plant was vastly overbuilt.

 There were two railroads crossing the area, and plenty of open land at the time.
 One of the railroad lines went north to the nearby Highland Park Ford Plant which had just opened earlier.
 The original intent was to continue providing parts and subassemblies, and ship them to Ford.
 It also included the first time a car manufacturer used a vehicle test track, including a portion where newly manufactured cars would drive up a ramp, to test the powertrain durability and the brakes on the way down.